DevP2003/robotics-risk-analysis/README.md

 # Cybersecurity Risk Analysis of Robotic Vehicle Design Project

 ## Overview
-This project revisits an engineering course assignment to build an autonomous robotic vehicle using Arduino.
-As part of my **IT Security Analyst Internship at FIS**, I applied cybersecurity principles to the project to demonstrate its relevance in securing embedded systems.
+This project began as a semester-long engineering assignment to design and build an Arduino-based robotic vehicle capable of autonomously or remotely navigating an obstacle course and retrieving objects.
+During my internship at FIS as an IT Security Analyst, I revisited this project and re-evaluated it through a cybersecurity lens.

+The goal was to identify potential risks that could emerge if the robotic system were deployed in a real-world environment—such as signal hijacking, sensor spoofing, and other vulnerabilities and to assess how those risks could be mitigated using the industry-standard security framework ISO 27001:2022.

 ## What’s Included
 - **Project Summary:** A detailed overview of the original project structure, agile roles, and outcomes.